klovych/klovych/README.md

-Hi there! 👋
+hi there! 👋

-Welcome to my GitHub!
-I’m a student studying cybersecurity and also data science, passionate about programming and Linux.
-I’m learning ethical hacking, pentesting, and automation while exploring various Linux distros (yes, I’m a bit of a distro-hopper!)
+i'm a double degree student of cyber security and computer science, i like network defense and ethical hacking, my hobby are ctf competitions, i practice with my own home labs for testing or vulnerability gathering. i have experience with data science, machine learning (ML python developer position). and ofc i am distrohopper and unix maniac (geek of linux)..

 🛠️ Tech Stack: